weareoutman/wangshenwei.com/src/posts/introducing-plain-blog.md

 ## When should I NOT use it

-You want to build a rich client side website, which needs lots of interactions that can only be implemented by JavaScript.
+You want to build a rich client-side website, which needs lots of interactions that can only be implemented by JavaScript.

 ## Usage